ryanjetplane1/Turbojet/README.md

 Connect Motor Negative straight to Battery Negative.

-F3D files can be found in the releases section.
+F3D files can be found in the releases section along with a demo of the jet at demo.mov